 Depending on what might be affecting your eyes, there may be an Optrex solution that could help you.
-Optrex offer medicated products such as Allergy Eye Drops.
-These drops contain the active ingredient sodium cromoglicate 2.0% w/v and are only available from a pharmacies.
-They help to soothe and treat itchy, allergy eyes.
+Optrex offer medicated products such as Optrex Allergy Eye Drops Allergy 2% w/v Eye Drops.
+These drops contain the active ingredient sodium cromoglicate 2.0% w/v and are only available from pharmacies.
+They are for the relief and treatment of seasonal and perennial allergic conjunctivitis.
 Ensure you always read the leaflet thoroughly before use and consult your doctor or pharmacist if symptoms persist.
-For other eye problems, such as feelings of irritation or dryness, Optrex Rehydrating Eye Drops rehydrate and lubricate the eye on contact.
-The formulation contains specially designed ingredients that replenish your tears, lubricating your eyes to help you feel an immediate difference.
+For other eye problems, such as feelings of irritation or dryness, Optrex Intensive Eye Drops rehydrate and lubricate the eye on contact.
+The formulation contains specially designed ingredients that replenish your tears, lubricating your eyes for lasting relief.

 Enjoy the Day